Carly Fiorina: Early life and education

 Cara Carleton Sneed was born on September 6, 1954, in Austin, Texas, the daughter of Madelon Montross (née Juergens) and Joseph Tyree Sneed III.
 The name "Carleton", from which "Carly" is derived, has been used in every generation of the Sneed family since the Civil War.
 At the time of her birth, Fiorina's father was a professor at the University of Texas School of Law.
-He would later become dean of Duke University School of Law, Deputy U.S. Attorney General, and judge on the United States Court of Appeals for the Ninth Circuit.
-Her mother was an abstract painter.
-She is mainly of English and German ancestry, and was raised Episcopalian.
-Her paternal great-great-great-grandfather, Joseph P. Sneed, was a Methodist minister and educator in Texas.
-Her paternal great-great-great-great-uncle built the Constantine Sneed House in Brentwood, Tennessee, which is listed on the National Register of Historic Places.
+He would later become the dean of Duke University School of Law, a Deputy U.S. Attorney General, and a judge on the United States Court of Appeals for the Ninth Circuit.
+Fiorina's mother was an abstract painter.
+Fiorina is mainly of English and German ancestry.
+She was raised Episcopalian.

-Carly was a Brownie but did not become a Girl Scout due to her family's frequent moves.
-She attended Channing School, in London.
-She later attended five different high schools, including one in Ghana, graduating from Charles E. Jordan High School in Durham, North Carolina.
-At one time she aspired to be a classical pianist.
-She received a Bachelor of Arts in philosophy and medieval history at Stanford University, in 1976.
-During her summers, she worked as a secretary for Kelly Services.
-She attended the UCLA School of Law in 1976, but dropped out after one semester.
-She worked as a receptionist for six months at a real estate firm, Marcus & Millichap, moving up to a broker position.
-When she married in 1977, she and her husband moved to Bologna, Italy, where he was doing graduate work; there she did English tutoring to Italian businessmen.
+Fiorina has said that she was a Brownie but did not become a Girl Scout due to her family's frequent moves.
+She attended Channing School in London.
+Fiorina also attended five different high schools, including one in Ghana.
+She graduated from Charles E. Jordan High School in Durham, North Carolina.
+At one time, she aspired to be a classical pianist.

+Fiorina received a Bachelor of Arts in philosophy and medieval history from Stanford University in 1976.
+She worked as a secretary for Kelly Services in the summers during her college years.
+She attended UCLA School of Law in 1976, but dropped out after one semester.
+Fiorina worked as a receptionist for six months at a real estate firm, Marcus & Millichap.
+She later moved up to a broker position there.
+When she married in 1977, she and her husband moved to Bologna, Italy, where he did graduate work; in Italy, she tutored Italian businessmen in the English language.

-In 1980, Fiorina received a Master of Business Administration, in marketing, from the Robert H. Smith School of Business at the University of Maryland, College Park.
-In 1989 she obtained a Master of Science degree in management from the MIT Sloan School of Management, under the Sloan Fellows program.
+In 1980, Fiorina received a Master of Business Administration in marketing from the Robert H. Smith School of Business at the University of Maryland, College Park.
+In 1989, she obtained a Master of Science degree in management from the MIT Sloan School of Management under the Sloan Fellows program.